 What is the Advanced Terrain Park?

 The Advanced Terrain Park requires expert/advanced skiing and riding skills and is located on the west side of the hill.
+Available for ages 6 and above.
 The Advanced Terrain Park includes:

 - The West Terrain Park (rails and slopestyle jumps)